 To protect your partner from HIV, avoid risky behaviors and use condoms.
 In addition, take HIV medicines daily.
 Treatment with HIV medicines (called antiretroviral therapy or ART) helps people with HIV live longer, healthier lives.
 ART can’t cure HIV infection, but it can reduce the amount of HIV in the body.
 Having less HIV in your body will reduce your risk of passing HIV to your partner during sex.

-Also talk to your partner about taking pre-exposure prophylaxis or PrEP.
+You can also talk to your partner about taking pre-exposure prophylaxis, or PrEP.
 PrEP is an HIV prevention option for people who don’t have HIV but who are at high risk of becoming infected with HIV.
-PrEP involves taking one pill (an HIV medicine called Truvada) daily to prevent HIV infection.
+PrEP involves taking a specific HIV medicine every day to reduce the risk of HIV infection.
 To learn more, read the AIDSinfo Pre-Exposure Prophylaxis (PrEP) fact sheet.

 What are the symptoms of STDs?